CZ 805 BREN: Further development

-In October 2015, CZUB announced that it had introduced an improved, lighter variant of its CZ 805 BREN, designated the CZ BREN 2, with significantly improved ergonomics and functionality.
+In October 2015, CZUB announced that it had introduced an improved, lighter variant of its CZ 805 BREN, designated as the CZ BREN 2, with significantly improved ergonomics and functionality.
 It incorporates a number of amendments requested by the soldiers in the field, including a reduction in weight of .5 kg, a re-designed cocking mechanism, a simpler cleaning routine and a new lightweight folding and adjustable foot.
 In January 2016 the Czech Army confirmed that they had signed contracts with CZUB for 2,600 CZ BREN 2 rifles and 800 CZ 805 G1 underbarrel grenade launchers.
 The decision about the purchase had been taken in late October 2015 under an urgent requirement procedure because of new security threat and the migration crisis within Europe and Egypt.